quarkiverse/quarkus-operator-sdk/samples/joke/README.md

     -Dquarkus.kubernetes.namespace=<the kubernetes namespace where you will deploy the operator>
 ```

+---
+**NOTE**
-| If you're using an insecure container registry, you'd also need to append the next property to the Maven command `-Dquarkus.container-image.insecure=true`.
+If you're using an insecure container registry, you'd also need to append the next property to the Maven command `-Dquarkus.container-image.insecure=true`.
+---

 2. Build the Operator Bundle image